aerospacemc/space-debris-tracker/BRANCH_INFO.md

 Solution: Implement a comprehensive testing and validation plan to ensure that the system is functioning correctly and producing accurate results.

 Implementation Steps:
+  1. Provide User Access: Provide end-users with access to the system.
-    1. Profile the Code: Unit Tests: Write unit tests to verify the correctness of individual functions and modules.
+  2. Unit Tests: Write unit tests to verify the correctness of individual functions and modules.
-    2. Integration Tests: Write integration tests to verify the interaction between different components of the system.
+  3. Integration Tests: Write integration tests to verify the interaction between different components of the system.
-    3. System Tests: Perform system tests to verify the overall functionality of the system.
+  4. System Tests: Perform system tests to verify the overall functionality of the system.
-    4. Performance Tests: Perform performance tests to measure the speed and resource consumption of the system.
+  5. Performance Tests: Perform performance tests to measure the speed and resource consumption of the system.
-    5. Accuracy Validation: Compare the system's results with independent sources of data to validate its accuracy.
+  6. Accuracy Validation: Compare the system's results with independent sources of data to validate its accuracy.

 5.3 Deployment: